christianepeters/howto/README.md

 ### Ubuntu
 * [Dual Boot Encrypted Ubuntu 20.04 and Windows 10](dual-boot.md)
 * [Ubuntu 20.04 Initial Configurations](ubuntu-config.md)
+* [Fix GRUB bootloader](grub-fix-encrypted-lvm.md): for those using an encrypted LVM these are useful steps in case GRUB is messed up
 * [Belgium eiD card on Linux](eid-howto.md): I documented my yearly struggle to get the Belgium ID card reader to work on Debian and Ubuntu.

 ## Github